 Hellblade (PS4, PC)

 I wrote about Hellblade a few months ago in my first post on the Couch Petito.
 In that post I shared both my praise for the game and some details about the nightmare it pulled me into during my time playing it.
-Hellblade is an incredibly heavy game and can be mentally taxing.
-It’s a game about struggle and overcoming psychological demon.
+Hellblade is an incredibly heavy game.
 It’s equal parts gut-wrenching and emotionally jaw-dropping.
 Hellblade is very good.

 Dark very much caught me by surprise earlier this month.
-I don’t exactly have an alert for German time travel web series set up at the moment, but perhaps I should.
-Dark is a slow burn, starting off with the disappearance of a little boy, later developing into a much bigger (and much more complex) narrative.
-Dark is a wild ride with a genuinely satisfying season conclusion.
+I don’t exactly have an email alert for German time travel web series set up at the moment, but perhaps I should.
+Dark is a slow burn, starting off with the disappearance of a little boy, later developing into a much bigger (and mind-bendingly complex) narrative.
 I look forward to more Dark.

 Karate!
 I like martial arts movies (like a lot) so it’s a no-brainer I’d acknowledge HeadShot as one of 2017’s very good things.
 I’m also a sucker for anything the Mo Brothers are attached to (if you haven’t seen Killers or Macabre you should probably go do that).
 The Mo Brothers are also responsible for ‘Safe Haven,’ the one of very few bright spots in the VHS franchise.
 Headshot is bloody as hell, full of action and countless Iko Uwaise elbows to the head.
 Go watch it, stop reading now.